Choosing between a credit card and personal loan

 Fees and charges

-Aside from interest charged, a credit card typically has an annual card fee.
+Aside from interest charged, a credit card typically has an annual or monthly card fee.
 There are additional costs for withdrawing cash - a cash advance fee and a variable cash advance rate (a higher interest rate for withdrawing cash).
-If you need to withdraw a lot of cash, a personal loan may be a better option as there are no fees to do this.
+Certain cards may also charge an international transaction fee on purchases.

 The verdict

 If you have good control over your spending and regularly follow a budget, then a credit card may be suitable.
-But if it’s a big purchase or expense you need to finance, and you're unable to pay the debt off quickly, a personal loan is worth looking at.
+But if it’s a big purchase or expense you need to finance, and you're unable to pay the debt off quickly, a personal loan could be worth looking at.

 Whether you choose a credit card or personal loan, remember that they're both debts.
 Before you decide to borrow money, think about whether you really need to make the purchase and if you need to make it now.
 If it’s an expense that can wait, take a look at our budget planner to help you make a considered decision.
 And always check the fees and charges of any loan or credit card you apply for.